bruin-data/bruin-vscode/README.md

 			3. The dates will be appended as flags directly to the Bruin run command

 ## Release Notes
-### Latest Release: 0.15.1
+### Latest Release: 0.15.2
 ### Fixed
+- Fixed an issue with the loading state in the lineage panel when no lineage data is available

+### Previous Highlights
+### Version 0.15.1
 - Fixed an issue where the "Show More" functionality in the lineage panel was not working as expected.

-### Improved
 - Improved the visual layout of nodes within the lineage panel for better readability.

-### Previous Highlights
 ### Version 0.15.0
 - Added a new checkbox to the main panel for enabling the metadata push feature.